-Arduino compatible Electronic Load 19V 5A 16W/21WDesigned by Jasper Sikken, Ships from Netherlands
+Arduino compatible Electronic Load 19V 5A 16W/21WDesigned by Jasper Sikken in Netherlands

 This device is intended for testing DC power supplies, solar panels, battery and super capacitor capacity.
 The load can be easily set using the Arduino Serial Monitor.
 It is special because the ha...Read More…